Bachelor of Science

 - PSL 250 Introductory Physiology 4 cr

-In consultation with their academic advisor, students must select one of following: Embedded Cybersecurity concentration OR Mechatronics concentration OR Smart Agricultural Systems minor.
+In consultation with their academic advisor, students must select one of following: Mechatronics concentration OR Embedded Cybersecurity concentration OR Semiconductors concentration OR Smart Agricultural Systems minor.
 The concentration or minor will be noted on the student’s academic record.

 Mechatronics: (16 cr)